Axionlike Dark Matter Model Involving Two-Phase Structure and Two-Particle Composites (Dimers): Conclusion

-In an attempt to describe the DM, we combine in our theoretical study two areas of modern physics, namely, models of axion-like particles, including the sine-Gordon equation with its soliton-like solutions, and the Feshbach resonance concept, successfully applied to the study of atomic dimers in the laboratory BEC~\cite{Grimm10,BrH06}.
-We focused on the quantum-mechanical description of axion dimers in scattering processes and discussed in this regard the multicomponent DM consisting of axions and their composites, which were previously predicted phenomenologically in Ref.~\cite{GN22}.
-Besides, having obtained the crucially important scattering length dependence on the interaction parameters, we got an idea of how to ensure its very small but different values when describing the DM halo of various dwarf galaxies using the Gross--Pitaevskii equation with pair interaction~\cite{Harko2011,Chavanis2,GN22}.
+Thus, in our theoretical study we combine the models of axionlike particles, including the sine-Gordon equation with its soliton solutions, and the Feshbach resonance concept.
+We focused on the quantum-mechanical formation of axion dimers in scattering processes and discussed in this regard the multicomponent DM consisting of axions and their composites, which were previously predicted in the qualitative study in Ref.~\cite{GN22}.
+Besides, having obtained the crucially important scattering length dependence on the interaction parameters, we got an idea of how to ensure its very small but different values when describing the DM halo of various (dwarf) galaxies on the base of the Gross--Pitaevskii--Poisson equations with pair interaction~\cite{Harko2011,Chavanis2,GN22}.